 This might feel like a big question, but don’t let it paralyze you.
 A great name has meaning, but there are plenty of good ones that are just plain fun and memorable.

 Now, put yourself in your reader’s shoes

 You’ve laid some good groundwork, but now it’s time to get serious.
-Think about your niche and your ideal reader.
+Think about your future blog’s general topic area and who your ideal reader is.
 What do they want to read?
 What’s going to grab their attention?
 What’s going to tell them they have to read your blog?

 Start with a list of everything you want your blog to be about.
 Go deep.
 There are no bad ideas here.

 Once you’ve got a massive list, start to look for connections and combinations that might work.
 Try to keep them simple and memorable.